Goshu Wolde

 Wolde was the leader of two foreign based group movements, the shadowy Free Soldiers Movement and the Ethiopian Movement for Democracy, Peace and Unity.

 Early life

-Goshu Wolde, was born in 1942 in Gore, Illubabor Province to a poor family.
+Goshu Wolde was born in 1942 in Gore, Illubabor Province to a poor family.
 He did his primary schooling in Gore, while he completed his secondary schooling from Addis Ababa.
-Wolde attended Military academy in the years 1960-1963.
+Wolde attended Military Academy from 1960-63.
 He was awarded with military award, sword of honor, as he completed his military subjects as a topper.
-He joined Addis Ababa University received Bachelor of Laws (LL.B.) and later attended the Yale University graduated with Mater of Law (LL.M.).
+He joined Addis Ababa University received Bachelor of Laws (LL.B.) and later attended the Yale University graduated with Master of Laws degree (LLM).
 Wolde served as the chairman of National Literacy Campaign Coordinating Committee, in the year 1979, which was formed by the Derg to combat the low illiteracy rate of Ethiopia in year 1974.